 Dave Boling: How WCC's addition of Grand Canyon, Seattle U impacts Gonzaga's decision to remain in conference

-May 10—Sorry Zag fans, this might not be the major conference realignment news you were awaiting.
+May 11—Sorry Zags fans, this might not be the major conference realignment news you were awaiting.

 No, Kansas and Baylor and Houston aren't going to be rolling into McCarthey this winter.

 For now, the Zags are still in the West Coast Conference.
-But they've got a couple new playmates starting in the 2025-26 school year.
+But they have a couple of new playmates starting in the 2025-26 school year.

-Don't confuse that with the WCC's recent decision to act as a foster league for Washington State and Oregon State for two seasons.
+Don't confuse that with the WCC's recent decision to act as a foster conference for Washington State and Oregon State for two seasons.

 If the announcement of Seattle U. and GCU being brought on as full-fledged WCC members leaves you a little dry ... maybe that's a good thing.